Is my dog an Alpha?

 This idea was then applied to domestic dogs (since they’re somewhat related), leading to the belief that if anyone needs to be Alpha in the relationship, it needs to be the dog owner in order to maintain control.

 However, further research in the actual wild by David Mech in the 1990s debunked this theory.
 Mech found that wolf packs are actually more like family units, with parents guiding their offspring rather than a single dominant leader imposing control through aggression.
 Sound familiar?
-Yeah, its similar to us!
-So the whole concept of what an Alpha is was proven wrong through modern animal behavior research.
+Yeah, it’s similar to us!
+So, the whole concept of what an Alpha is was proven wrong through modern animal behavior research.

 Additionally, domestic dogs, being far removed from their wild ancestors (remember its over 20,000-40,000 years ago!), operate quite differently.
-Its like basing human behavior off of chimpanzees or gorillas.
+It’s like basing human behavior off of chimpanzees or gorillas.
 We’ve evolved away from them so long ago and are so different now that we’re better off studying human behavior to understand humans, just like we’re better off studying dog behavior to understand dogs!
-We don’t need to look at wolves to understand dogs anymore than we need to look at apes to understand us!
+We don’t need to look at wolves to understand dogs any more than we need to look at apes to understand us!

 The Alpha concept also doesn’t hold up because dogs don’t form packs in the same way wolves do.
 And they definitely don’t see humans as fellow dogs to be dominated or submissive to.